derrickaw/Zika_Virus/README.md

 - airports.dat - data from http://openflights.org/data.html
 - 182980864_T_T100D_SEGMENT_ALL_CARRIER2.csv - data from United States Department of Transportation - Bureau of Transportation Statistics
 - airport_data.xlsx - data from wikipedia.org for determining which cities/hubs to consider for the simulation
+- powerLawData.csv - output data from running powerLawAirlineRoutes.py; in format of [number of degrees, count]